 In Procore, a Purchase Order (PO) is a documented financial commitment that details the types, quantities and agreed-upon prices for products or services.
 As part of the procurement process, purchase orders are created by a 'buyer' (for example, a head contractor) and issued to a 'seller' (for example, a subcontractor) to cover the cost of a contract.
 Once accepted by the 'seller,' a purchase order represents an agreement between the two parties

 Quality refers to a standard by which a project and its deliverables conform to the agreement, expectations, requirements and specifications of an owner's project.
-Although quality standards and definitions differ from project to project, the state of quality in construction is generally achieved when a project is generally free of accidents, cost overruns and defects.
+Although quality standards and definitions differ from project to project, the state of quality in construction generally achieve when a project is generally free of accidents, cost overruns and defects.

 Quality Assurance (QA) refers to a set of systems and controls put in place to instill confidence that contractual requirements will be met.